Thousands protest Ukraine leader's peace plan

 About 10,000 people including Ukraine's former president Petro Poroshenko gathered in central Kiev on Sunday to protest a plan for broader autonomy for separatist territories ahead of a high-stakes summit with Russian leader Vladimir Putin.

-Zelensky's predecessor Poroshenko, who was trounced in an April election, joined the crowd towards the end of the rally and several thousand demonstrators later marched towards the presidential administration and the parliament building.
+Zelensky's predecessor Poroshenko, who was trounced in an April election, joined the crowd towards the end of the rally and several thousand demonstrators later marched towards the presidential administration and parliament.

-Writing on Twitter, Poroshenko thanked "tens of thousands" of Ukrainians who he said gathered in Kiev and more than 20 other cities to protest.
+Writing on Twitter, Poroshenko thanked Ukrainians who, he said, had protested in Kiev and more than 20 other cities.

+Police estimated the Kiev turnout at 10,000 people.
+Rallies in other cities were much smaller, however.

 The protesters said that agreeing to give broader autonomy to the separatist territories would mean surrendering Ukraine's interests